wdwgonzales/CoSEM/README.md

 #### Personal Data Scrubbing

-Ensuring the privacy for messaging data is paramount, and as such, we adopt a strict standard in dealing with sensitive data in the message itself.
+Ensuring the privacy for messaging data is paramount, and as such, we try our best to adopt a strict standard in dealing with sensitive data in the message itself.
 We utilize the [`scrubadub`](https://scrubadub.readthedocs.io/en/stable/ "scrubadub") package in Python as well as a customized RegEx script to remove sensitive data as much as we can.
 For example, any detected email address will be replaced by the code {{EMAIL}}.
 This process gives at least some protection against publishing sensitive data.
 While we remove such conﬁdential information, it is generally impossible to remove all sensitive data with any custom RegEx-based script or computation-based, especially one trained with machine learning methods like scrubadub.
 We did this to lower the anxiety of contributors and protect their privacy.

 We thank Tao Chen and Min-Yen Kan for the disclaimer template.